SpongePowered/SpongeDocs/source/faq.rst

 Management of the Project
 -------------------------

-As some of the older members of the community are aware, the demise of Bukkit would not be the first instance that the demise of a large modding platform has occurred in Minecraft.
-We’re aware of this and we’re planning for future scenarios.

-- hMod died because its developer disappeared for an extended amount of time but provided no ability for hMod’s other developers to publish official releases.
-In addition, hMod did not have an API and suffered from technical problems.

-    - To solve the problem with one single leader possibly disappearing from Earth, the project is currently led by three people: blood, sk89q and Zidane.
-In addition, we are making sure to be open with the team so that we do not end up “holding all the keys.”
+- The project is currently led by three people: blood, sk89q and Zidane.
+We are making sure to be open with the team so that we do not end up “holding all the keys.”
+Sponge has a lot of help from the existing Minecraft community, but the project is led by these three people who make the final decisions.
+This way, we can have a large number of people contribute and yet still avoid having “too many cooks spoiling the broth.”

-    - As for the technical problems, we have chosen to write an API rather than simply modify Minecraft and add a mod loader.

-- Bukkit met its end because it was not open about decisions that it made, causing anger within the community, which then prompted one of Bukkit’s own developers to send a DMCA takedown notice to Bukkit, which was possible because Bukkit used an overly restrictive open source license with strict terms on how Bukkit could be used in conjunction with other software.

 - We are trying to be open as possible.
 Our GitHub repository has been available since the first day development began and we make weekly, lengthy announcements detailing the progress and future of the project.
 Our developers and leads interact with the community around the Internet and on the Sponge forums.
 You will find that we are very approachable: if you have an idea or issue we are all open ears.

-    - We are using MIT, an extremely permissive open source license.
-This means that, should the worst case scenario occur, it will be possible to reuse the Sponge API and start a new project without being encumbered by legal problems like with Bukkit.
-In addition, MIT is compatible with GPL should that ever become a problem.
+- We are using the MIT License, an extremely permissive open source license.
+This means that, should our server implementation encounter legal problems, it will be possible to reuse the Sponge API and start a new project without being further encumbered by legal issues.

-Sponge has a lot of help from the existing Minecraft community, but please take note that ultimately the project is led by two people who make the final decisions.
-This way, we can have a large number of people contribute and yet still avoid having “too many cooks spoiling the broth.”

 From a Technical Perspective